 - How to Pick a Good Self-Defense Program

 Kidpower offers a wide range of online and – once it is safe to resume – in-person programs for parents, professionals, children, teens, adults, and people with difficult life challenges based on the specific needs of their families, schools, or organizations.
-See our California services or other locations to find or set up a workshop.
+Learn more about Online Programs you can take or organize for your group.

 In addition to working with adults interested in Training with Kidpower, we provide long-distance seminars, consulting, and personal coaching sessions that can be conducted via video-conferencing, email, or phone.
 Services also include keynote speakers for conferences, tailored sessions for board and staff retreats, and – once in-person service is safe to resume – traveling instructors.

 Our special 3-day Kidpower Skills for Child Protection Advocates Institute provides an in-depth training for any adult in how to use our intervention, advocacy, and personal safety skills to protect and empower children and teens.
 Executive Membership includes a Skype coaching meeting on how to use Kidpower resources to meet your specific needs.